Aramatos/Blog_Neurotouch/Analog_Tutorial/blog_2.md

 ### Equations
-Quick reminder of the equations governing the behavior of a transistor:
+A quick reminder of the equations governing the behavior of a transistor:

 - **Drain current (I_D) for NMOS**:
     - When `V_GS > V_th` and `V_DS > V_GS - V_th`, the drain current is given by: